sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 In particular, if we assign values to every “unique” piece of computation, we can save on work by only actually running that piece once.
 At every subsequent use, we can then refer to the already-computed value.

-For example, a value numbering pass (followed by dead code elimination) can change the follow:
+For example, a value numbering pass (followed by dead code elimination) can change the following:

 ```
 sum1 : int = a + b;